What Lupus Pain Feels Like According to Patients

 Lupus pain feels like the flu

-Many people described the pain of lupus as similar to having the flu.
-This means having chills and bone-weary aches throughout your entire body.
+Many people described lupus pain as similar to having the flu.
+Think chills, bone-weary aches, and fatigue throughout your entire body.
 The pain can be numbing and leave you feeling drained of all energy.

 “I explain it to others as feeling like the flu: achy joints, muscles, bones.”